wavenumber-eng/bldc/readme.md

 The folder /docs has a simple html/javascript example which is hosted on github pages.
 You can browser to https://bldc.wavenumber.net or https://wavenumber-eng.github.io/bldc/

 This example is a simple tool to simulate 3-phase hall effect signals for a BLDC motor circtuit.
-The webusb interface has a slider which sets the communtation / step rate of the simulated hall effect sensor.
+The WebUSB interface has a slider which sets the communtation / step rate of the simulated hall effect sensor.

 The FRDM-MCXA153 will generate the signals on GPIO ports 1-10, 1-12 and 1-13.